alikayaa/bug_fix_evaluator/README.md

 ```

 This will:
-1. Clone the repository
-2. Fetch the PR diff
+1. Fetch the PR diff
-3. Create instruction files for the Cursor agent
+2. Create instruction files for the Cursor agent
-4. Open the instructions file in Cursor
+3. Open the instructions file in Cursor

 Next:
 1. With the instructions file open in Cursor, activate Agent mode (Cmd+Shift+P and select "Enable Agent Mode")